What are the 10 Commandments and Are They Still Relevant for Today?

 If there is any doubt about the place of the Ten Commandments in our legal system, we have only to refer to the court cases, including the United States Supreme Court, that stipulate unambiguously that our laws are built upon the Decalogue given from God to Moses in Israel.
 "The Ten Commandments have had an immeasurable effect on Anglo-American legal development," said the U.S. District Court in Crockett v.
 Sorenson, 1983.
 Further in Stone v.
 Graham in 1980, the U.S. Supreme Court said "It is equally undeniable ...that the Ten Commandments have had a significant impact on the development of secular legal codes of the Western World."

-5. The Ten Commandments Transformed the World by Human Government
+5. The 10 Commandments in the Bible Transformed the World by Human Government

 We have talked about the Ten Commandments and the rule of law, but we might also apply the rule of law to the larger framework of human government.
 Each of the commandments carries within it principles that when studied and applied, create human government that is taught in Scripture.
 In this day and age where there is talk of so-called benefits of socialism, we would do well to return to the biblical principles for human government that are clearly revealed in the word of God.
 Our founders certainly did.

-6. The Ten Commandments Transformed the World by Grace
+6. The 10 Commandments in the Bible Transformed the World by Grace

 Finally, it is important for us to note that the Ten Commandments did not set up a legalistic system where one is infused with righteousness and justification based upon keeping the law.
 Any thought to the contrary is a severe and regrettable misunderstanding of biblical law.
 God clearly says that salvation by His grace preceded the giving of the law.
 God demonstrated also that in teaching them all to our children we must remember that it is set within the larger meta-narrative of salvation.
 This is what I mean: